farhana988/FlixNectar-client-side/README.md

 - **react-toastify** – For displaying notifications.
 - **react-icons** – For scalable vector icons.
 - **react-modal** – For displaying modals (e.g., Watch Party invites or movie details).
+- **react-snowfall** – For adding a snowfall effect to the app, creating a wintery atmosphere.